-- The designer, client and/or end-user in product development - Explain the roles of the designer, client and end-user and explain how the design process leads to product design development. - Product development in industry Analyse influences on the design, development and manufacture of products within industrial settings. - Designing for others Present a folio that documents the Product design process, and commence production of the designed product.
+- Design for end-user/s: Investigate and define a design problem, and discuss how the design process leads to product design development. - Product development in industry: Explain and analyse influences on the design, development and manufacture of products within industrial settings. - Designing for others: Document the product design process used to meet the needs of end-user/s and commence production of the designed product.